 The primary concern of Head Start is the health, safety and well-being of its children and families.
-Please be aware that any Head Start staff member, volunteer or service provider who has reason to suspect that a child is being abused or neglected is required by law to immediately report it by telephone to the Department of Social Services (DSS) Child Protection Division and NCDCEE.
+Please be aware that any Head Start staff member, volunteer or service provider who has reason to suspect that a child is being abused or neglected is required by law to immediately report it to the Department of Social Services (DSS) Child Protection Division and the North Carolina Department of Childcare and Early Education (NCDCEE).